mvolkmann/blog/src/swift.md

 Edit ...
 Format ...
 Spelling and Grammar ...
 Check Spelling While Typing.

 When developing iOS apps it is useful to launch the app in the Simulator directly from Xcode.
-The Simulator can simulate many different devices.
+Preview and the Simulator can simulate many different devices.

-But Xcode will not automatically refresh the app in the Simulator when code changes are saved.
+When code changes are save, Xcode will automatically update the app in Preview, but not in the Simulator.
+To update the app in the Simulator, press cmd-r while focus is in Xcode, not in the Simulator.

-The Preview panel is updated, but it is more limited in functionality than the Simulator.
+Preview is more limited in functionality than the Simulator.
 TODO: List the differences between the Simulator app and the Preview pane.

 The default device type used by the Simulator can be changed